mohammedpythons/grade-submission/README.md

-## In this simple API, I created a system to register student for classes, and let teachers to submit grades for their students' classes only.
+## In this simple API, I created a system to register students for classes, and let teachers to submit grades for their students' classes only.
 This API handles all user errors as well as the data integrity errors.

 ### Signup